thomas-mangin/vyos-hacker-toolkit/README.md

 ### Mount the local vyos development folder to the VM

-On the network interface, Host port 127.0.0.1 port 2200 to your Guest VM IP port 22 Also create a "Shared Folder" called VyOS mapping ~/Vyos to /vyos
+On the network interface, Host port 127.0.0.1 port 2200 to your Guest VM IP port 22 Also create a "Shared Folder" called VyOS mapping ~/vyos (on your machine) to /vyos (on the VM)

 Then have the system automount the folder
 ```